 The well is where I seek my heritage - especially my dearest well, stemming from my mother.
 The textile heritage of the Icelandic nation is defined by the hours spent by women mostly to work on their textiles in various forms.
 To dress up themselves and their loved ones as well as for decoration purposes.
 That is another well I get my inspiration from.
 There you can find textures, colours and palettes that my own well echoes.
 My well that I have been filling over the years - through my work and education.
 This mixture coming from different sources is of course all coming from the same well - the common well of all mankind filled with knowledge and experience that has travelled from land to land.
 The well is all about the balance between the old and new and thus helps us to communicate with our heritage.

 Icelandic Nature has always been a constant source of inspiration for me.
 Be it the color palette, shapes or surfaces.
-In my previous work embroidery has been my main medium.
-Now I am exploring the process of weaving as a technique and Mountain range is one of my latest patterns.
-The pattern stems from pencil drawings of the subject – the encompassing mountain ranges of Iceland.
-The work is then translated into abstract patterns and textures.
+In my previous work embroidery has been my main medium, in this work I am exploring the process of digital weaving as a technique.
+The pattern stems from pencil drawings of the subject which I then translate into abstract patterns and textures.
 In the weaving process, a three color mix creates a new kind of color range.
-The Mountain ranges and their mirrored images are the cornerstones of the new pattern.
-Proximity and distance from the Elements is a theme I take further now than I have done in my previous works.
+Proximity and distance from the Elements is a theme I like to deal with in my weaving pieces.